geoffyli/agent-assisted-learning-kit/src/commands/learning-plan.md

 - Follow template format: bullet list of learning contents

 **3.2.2.
 Phase Resource Allocation**
-- Review available resources from `resources.md`
+- Read the `resources.md` index file to understand available resources in `Resources/` folder
+- Review the simple bullet list format: `- filename.md: Description`
 - Consider the specific learning objectives just defined for this phase
-- Select appropriate resources that support this phase's content
+- Select appropriate resource files that support this phase's content by creating references
+- **IMPORTANT**: Do NOT copy resource content - only create file references in format `Resources/filename.md`
-- Align resources with phase learning depth and complexity
+- Align resource selections with phase learning depth and complexity

 **3.2.3.
 Phase Vault Integration Planning**
 - Plan specific note organization for this phase's content